kevin93203/custom-web-components/README.md

-# DataTable Web Component
+# DataTable & Tabs Web Components

-A highly customizable and feature-rich data table web component built with Lit.
-This component provides a modern, responsive, and interactive way to display and manage tabular data with built-in features for sorting, filtering, pagination, and CRUD operations.
+A collection of highly customizable web components built with Lit.
+This project provides modern, responsive, and interactive UI components for displaying tabular data and tabbed interfaces.

-## Features
+## Components

+### DataTable

+A feature-rich data table component with the following features:

-- 🔍 Advanced filtering with field-specific search
+- 🔍 Advanced filtering with field-specific search and complex operators for numeric fields
 - ↕️ Column sorting (ascending/descending)
 - 📄 Pagination with configurable page size
 - ✏️ CRUD operations (Create, Read, Update, Delete)